RyanBayne/TwitchPress/readme.txt

 on the plugins own settings page.

 == Changelog ==
+= 1.2.5 =
+* FIX - Option category menus broken as they were still pointing to "twitchpress-settings" slug.

 = 1.2.4 =
 * FIX - Forwarding URL in start_twitch_session_admin() was causing a blank settings area in Twitch API tab.
 * DEV - class.twitchpress-settings-kraken.php improved to allow extension to add section.